wjmcknight/aegean/misc/void-xbps-cheatsheet.md

 This is not intended to resemble any sort of comprehensive guide or thorough document.
-It is something I've thrown together covering useful package management commands in [Void Linux] now that it's essentially my daily driver.
+It is something I've thrown together covering useful package management commands in [Void Linux] now that it's my daily driver.

 Coming from Debian these are all pretty decent equivalents to routine commands I'd use to maintain packages.